 Next, it’s important to remember that SMBs come with unique pain points that larger organizations don’t have to worry about.
 The most obvious is their budget.

-While larger organizations are starting to realize the cost of traditional group health insurance is becoming unsustainable, the annual rate hikes and increasing premium prices are even more of a concern for SMBs with smaller budgets to dedicate to their employees’ healthcare.
+While larger organizations are starting to realize the cost of healthcare is becoming unsustainable, the annual rate hikes and increasing premium prices that come with traditional group health insurance are even more of a concern for SMBs with smaller budgets to dedicate to their employees' healthcare.

-With fewer employees, SMBs also have a much harder time meeting a group health insurance plan’s minimum participation requirements.
-Whether they have a lot of employees still on their parents’ insurance, older employees who qualify for Medicare, or others who simply don’t want to participate in a group health plan, SMBs need a more flexible health benefits solution.
+With fewer employees, SMBs also have a much harder time meeting a group health insurance policy's minimum participation requirements.
+Whether they have many employees still on their parents' insurance, older employees who qualify for Medicare, or others who simply don't want to participate in a group health plan, SMBs need a more flexible health benefits solution.

 Rather than pushing a group health plan, reimbursement models like HRAs and health stipends serve as more cost-controlled and flexible health benefits that work for employees from various health situations and insurance statuses.